Who is in charge?

 Establishing who is in charge and of what can be a simple way to begin changing where the power lies.

 1. Shopping – I am in charge of what I buy.
-My boys are absolutely allowed input but final decision –me!
+My boys were absolutely allowed input but final decision –me.
 The choice as to what gets eaten really can start this early in the process.

 2. Menu planning – I plan what is on the menu and again I am really happy with suggestions, but control is in my court.
 Even with a super fussy eater in the house, it is still important that parents decide what gets dished up.

 3. What’s served – I serve what I feel is a balanced meal.
 However, I also consider everyone’s tastes.
-It is important that everyone comes to the table happily so there have to be foods served that they enjoy.
+It is important that everyone comes to the table happily so there have to be foods served that everyone enjoys.

-Within a meal we can usually tick boxes for everyone, including very picky eaters.
+Within a meal you can usually tick boxes for everyone, including very picky eaters.
 Maybe that is having some plain pasta, rice, or bread, alongside the mains and sides that they can manage.

 4. What’s eaten – My family decides what to eat from what I serve.
 Once I have made sure there is something everyone can manage on the table, I am able to step back and focus on my meal.

 6. Timing – I decide when meals are.
-Obviously, as my boys get older this becomes more open to discussion but maintaining structure around food is a key way we can support our child to eat well, happily and over time in a balanced way.
+Obviously, as my boys got older this became more open to discussion but maintaining structure around food is a key way you can support your child to eat well, happily and over time in a balanced way.

 This is just as important for older children as they do start to seek independence.

-However, all of these actions begin to put us in charge.
+However, all of these actions begin to put you in charge.

 Why who is in charge is important

-Changing how we respond to complaints, or even reducing those complaints to begin with is supportive.
+Changing how you respond to complaints, or even reducing those complaints to begin with is supportive.
 Using positive language around food is always a win.

 1. Shopping – I do the buying.
 Studies done in the UK have found that parents who buy less snacky items and more fruit and vegetables for their toddlers, do end up with children that eat more greens.

-I appreciate there are children who have limited diets but even then, what we eat will have a long-term impact on what they do.
-The more we model, the more likely they are to follow.
+I appreciate there are children who have limited diets but even then, what you eat will have a long-term impact on what they do.
+The more you model, the more likely they are to follow.

 2. Menu planning – I decide on the menu.
-I know that often it seems easier to just ask what a child wants to eat and to give them that, particularly when faced with children who repeatedly refuse what we serve.
+I know that often it seems easier to ask what your child wants to eat and to give them that, particularly when faced with children who repeatedly refuse what you serve.
 But long term (or even short term) this leads to more restrictive eating.

 A better strategy is to have a consistently rotating menu.
-Even with a child that really struggles with variety it is important to serve alternating options.
+Even with a child who really struggles with variety it is important to serve alternating options.

 3. What’s served – I decide what’s served.
 This does not have to be a favourite food, just one that is manageable.
-It is providing foods that are within the comfort zone for a child, and some of those may not be top of the list.
+It is providing foods that are within the comfort zone for your child, and some of those may not be top of their list.

 In a busy family no one can expect their favourite every night.
-If we do eat like this, we will also find that over time those choices start to lose their appeal.
-They may even be dropped as an option.
+If you do eat like this, you will also find that over time those choices start to lose their appeal.
+They may even be dropped as an option, often due to boredom.

 4. What’s eaten – My family decides what to eat from what I serve.
 I am of course, still able to exert control here because I am in charge of how much of everything lands on the table.

-If I do not want my boys to scoff ten rolls, I won’t serve that many!
+If I did not want my boys to scoff ten rolls, I wouldn’t serve that many!
 I learned this very early on and funnily enough it was my middle-aged ‘boy’ who was the worst offender …

 5. No swaps – Once it is on the table, that is all there is.
 Having a firm rule around that really helps to prevent swaps at the table or wanting more of the favourite food at the expense of everything else at the table.

 6. Timing – I decide what times meals are.
 Having regular meals is a really easy way to encourage better eating habits.
-It also brings family members together, even if that is not everyone, which is encouraging communal eating.
-Over time this does support better eating.
+It also brings family members together, even if that is not everyone, and encourages communal eating.
+Over time this does support feeding.

 Where to from here?